danio86/SlackBook2.0/README.md

       - No errors were found when passing through the official (Jigsaw) validator.

   - JavaScipt

-    No errors were found when passing through the JSHint validator.
+      - No errors were found when passing through the JSHint validator.
-        Metrics
-        There are 26 functions in this file.
-        Function with the largest signature take 2 arguments, while the median is 0.
-        Largest function has 68 statements in it, while the median is 3.
-        The most complex function has a cyclomatic complexity value of 31 while the median is 1.

   - Accessibility
       - I confirm that the colors and fonts selected are easy to read and accessible.
 This was discovered using lighthouse in devtools.